 |

-The proposed version of a record that is available temporarily, while you are
+The proposed version of a record that is available temporarily,

-proposed version of a record in a handler for an event such as
+access the proposed version of a record in a handler for an event such as

 RowChanging.
-Invoking the CancelEdit method reverses the changes
+Invoking the CancelEdit method reverses the changes and

-and deletes the proposed version of the data row.
+deletes the proposed version of the data row.

 |